 A Memorandum of Completion and Compliance is similar and given by someone who has installed a building product or system to the Council stating that the construction meets compliance requirements, i.e. waterproofing under a shower.
 The information required is the same as that of a PS3; therefore we have provided a template that can be used for either purpose.

-Used by engineers conducting a peer review of specified building work (undertaken by contractors or tradespeople) to certify that the building work complies with the Building Consent.
-See Guidelines: Construction Monitoring Services.
+- Used by engineers conducting a peer review of specified building work (undertaken by contractors or tradespeople) to certify that the building work complies with the Building Consent.
+See Guidelines: Constructability 2008.